Approximate Generalized Matching: $f$-Factors and $f$-Edge Covers: Basis of -matching and -edge cover

-This is motivated by two observations: \begin{enumerate}[itemsep=0pt] \item Complementary slackness: dual variables can be positive only if its primal constraint is satisfied with equality, i.e. a blossom can have a positive $z$-value only if $|F \cap (\gamma(B) \cup I(B))| = \left\lfloor \frac{f(B) + I(B)}{2}\right\rfloor$. \item Topology of Augmenting Walks: Unsaturated heavy blossoms cannot start or end an augmenting walk since we cannot extend it to an augmenting walk in $G$ that starts with an \emph{unmatched} edge. \end{enumerate}
+The algorithm only contracts and manipulates mature blossoms.
+The definition for maturity is motivated by the requirement that a blossom processed by the algorithm must satisfy the following two properties: \begin{itemize}[itemsep=0pt] \item Complementary slackness: A dual variable can be positive only if its primal constraint is satisfied with equality.
+In our algorithm, a blossom can have a positive $z$-value only if $|F \cap (\gamma(B) \cup I(B))| = \left\lfloor \frac{f(B) + |I(B)|}{2}\right\rfloor$, for a particular $I(B) \subseteq \delta(B)$ that we are going to define momentarily. \item Topology of augmenting walks: An augmenting walk in $G$ can only start with an unmatched edge.
+As a result, an augmenting walk in the contracted graph must start with a singleton or an unsaturated light blossom.
+If a blossom is unsaturated, it must be eligible to start an augmenting walk, and thus must be light. \end{itemize}